jsimfors/smartyPantzGame/README.md

-# week4
+# SmartyPantZ
-Your repository for tutorial week 4
+Repo for the project.